U53RW4R3/RemoteKeyStrokes/README.md

 $ ./rks.sh -h
 Usage: ./rks.sh (RemoteKeyStrokes)
 Options:
-    -c, --command <command | cmdfile>       Specify a command or a file containing to execute -i, --input <input_file>                Specify the local input file to transfer -o, --output <output_file>              Specify the remote output file to transfer -m, --method <method>                   Specify the file transfer or execution method (For file transfer "base64" is set by default if not specified.
-For execution method "none" is set by default if not specified)
+    -c, --command <command | cmdfile>   Specify a command or a file containing to execute -i, --input <input_file>            Specify the local input file to transfer -o, --output <output_file>          Specify the remote output file to transfer

     -p, --platform <operating_system>   Specify the operating system (windows is set by default if not specified)

+    -m, --method <method>               Specify the file transfer or execution method (For file transfer "pwshb64" is set by default if not specified.
+For command execution method
+                                        "none" is set by default if not specified)

     -w, --windowname <name>             Specify the window name for graphical remote program (freerdp is set by default if not specified)

     -h, --help                          Display this help message
 ```

 ## Usage